HedgeMage/fhe-web/content/faq.md

 Okay, now that we've made that clear... the server admins are anonym-ish.
 At least one of us is find-able in case of issues, but we don't want this place to be a statement about us.
 It's a gift to our users.

-In case you need to reach the admins, you can always find them in `#general:freehold.earth`.
+In case you need to reach the admins, you can always find them in `#freehold.earth:freehold.earth`.
 That's also a great place to meet other members of the Freehold Earth community.
 Please keep in mind this is a hobby server, not a production service; it may take a long time for us to answer you if we've engaged in frivolous activities such as working, grocery shopping, tending to our families, or sleeping.

 ## What if my question wasn't answered here?

-Please join us in `#general:freehold.earth` where we will do our best to answer other questions.
+Please join us in `#freehold.earth:freehold.earth` where we will do our best to answer other questions.
 Plan to stay a while; we're a small hobby server so it may take a while for channel members to de-idle.